 - Maintain the confidentiality of information regarding disability issues.

-Please click here to go to the full page of Rights and Responsibilities, which also lists rights and responsibilities for students and the office of Student Support Services.
+Go to the full page of Rights and Responsibilities, which also lists rights and responsibilities for students and the office of Student Support Services.

 Below is an approved statement you may wish to add to your class syllabus and review during the first week of each class:

-Note: If you have a disability that may impact your academic performance, you may request accommodations by submitting documentation to the Student Support Services Office in Albany Quadrangle (503-768-7192).
+Example 1: If you have a disability that may impact your academic performance, you may request accommodations by submitting documentation to the Student Support Services Office in Albany Quadrangle (503-768-7192).
 After you have submitted documentation and filled out paperwork there for the current semester requesting accommodations, staff in that office will notify me of the accommodations for which you are eligible.

 Exam Coordinator: Carolin Thompson, Administrative Specialist, coordinates all exams scheduled in SSS during the regular semester.
 Exam-related questions may be sent to email@example.com or 503-768-7192.